Epersea/freelancer_helper_rails/README.md

 To provide easier access to the new functionalities, I have created a **sidebar** that displays the main application links, Register and Login (for logged out users) and My Account and Logout (for logged in users).

 Finally, I have created **tests** for the User model and the User, Session and MySummary controllers, as well as system tests covering the users and sessions functionality.

+### 3. CLIENTS
+The third slice of the app covers **client functionality**.
+A user can add information about a client (name, hours worked and amount billed) and the app will calculate the rate per hour for that particular client.
+Clients are stored in the database and the user can check them individually or see a summary of all their clients.

+Client information is also displayed at **My Summary** page.
+If the user has provided information about rates, they will also see a brief message depending on their client rates being above or below their goal rate.

+Some areas of note about this functionality:
+- I defined a **Client model**.
+A client `belongs_to` a user, and a user `has_many` clients.
+As in the case of Rate models, we have to perform a rate calculation and assing a user to the client, so I have defined the custom model methods `create_for` and `update_for`.
+- The **Client controller** handles the standard actions.
+To ensure that users can only see/edit/delete their own clients, I have implemented the `client_belongs_to_user?` method.
+I have also included some logic to prevent a user from creating a client with the same name twice.
+- I have also created the corresponding **Client views**, with partials for `_client` and `_form`.
+- In order to display client information, I have edited **My Summary controller and view**.
+Now, the controller fetches the client info to display and determines the message to display based on a rate evaluation.
+- I have also created **tests** for Client model validations, Client controller routes (including authorization) and system tests for the client functionality, as well as updating My Summary tests.

+At this point in the development process, I also spend some time **refactoring the app**, including:
+- Defining a `set_logged_user` method in the application controller to keep things DRY-er.
+- Unifying redirections between different controllers so the app behaves in a consistent way.
+- Creating authorization methods for the Users controller via the `user_authorized?` method.
+- Creating an AuthenticationHelper for tests.

 ## HOW TO RUN THE APPLICATION